Scenic World: Railway

+The Scenic Railway has been promoted as the world's steepest passenger railway, but it is technically an inclined lift, not a funicular, due to its winch system and lack of a counterbalancing carriage.
+Among true funiculars, the Stoosbahn in Switzerland, opened in 2017, holds the record for steepest incline.
+In the broader category of cable cars, the Scenic Railway was surpassed in steepness in 2024 by the new Schilthorn cable car in Switzerland, which has a gradient of 159.4%.

 Skyway

 Built in 1958, the Scenic Skyway is another cable-driven conveyance at Scenic World.
 It travels across the gorge above the Katoomba Falls, 270 m above the valley floor.
 The original Scenic Skyway was withdrawn on 4 April 2004 after 587,401 crossings and now sits in the picnic area at Scenic World.
 It was replaced by a new cabin in December of the same year.
 The new Skyway was built by Doppelmayr and CWA Constructions, and features a 72-person cabin with sections of liquid crystal glass that turns a raised section of the floor transparent as the ride progresses.
 In November 2005, a second station on the opposite cliff-face opened, allowing Skyway passengers to disembark and follow bush walking trails to the nearby Echo Point.

 In November 2017, the latest Scenic Skyway cabin was launched.
 This Skyway cabin is 30% bigger than its predecessor, offering visitors a more spacious ride with easier boarding, as well as free Wi-Fi.